-Gwen Stefani Is Still An Extraordinary Contradiction
+The New Gwen Stefani Is A Lot Like The Old One

 Nine years passed between the release of Tragic Kingdom and Stefani’s first solo album, L.A.M.B. (short for Love.
 Angel.
 Music.
 Baby.), in 2004 — years that included the release of two more No Doubt albums.
 The songs from this era, mostly written by Stefani, make the undertones of the first album even more explicit: the emotional roller coaster of her still long-distance relationship with Rossdale and her conflicting desires to both continue her career and settle down with a family.
 Stefani was annoyed that many interpreted her song “Simple Kind of Life,” with the lyric “I always thought I’d be a mom / Sometimes I wish for a mistake / … / You seem like you’d be a good dad,” as straight-up yearning for motherhood.

 “I don’t want people to think, ‘Oh, she’s turning 30 and getting moody and wants to settle down!’” she said.
 “It’s more about how I used to think that’s all ever wanted, and the confusion of realizing that I am more faithful to my freedom than I ever thought I could be.
 And that’s scary.”
 But the simple bifurcation remained.
 As Entertainment Weekly explained, “There’s a war being waged for Gwen Stefani’s soul.
 On one shoulder sits Suzy Homemaker.
-On the other, Suzi Quatro,” a reference to the rock star character in Happy Days.
+On the other, Suzi Quatro," a reference to the groundbreaking bassist who became one of the first female rock stars.

 In 2002, after seven years together, Stefani married Rossdale.
 Instead of easing the contradictory interests at the center of her image, marriage fortified them.
 When a Rolling Stone writer told her that everyone in the band was not what they appeared to be — that, for instance, Stefani was “a blonde sex symbol who is actually a totally traditional love-smitten woman,” Stefani was thrilled.
 “Most people don’t get it,” she replied.
 “I love that you are getting it.”
 When Stefani released L.A.M.B., she was careful to downplay the idea of herself as a solo artist.
 Instead, she framed the new record as an experiment and a brief respite from No Doubt, filled with collaborations with other producers and artists — including Pharrell Williams, who coauthored “Hollaback Girl,” rumored to be a response to Courtney Love’s jab, years before, that Stefani was a “cheerleader.”